smaaditya170804/VP_SecureFirmwareUpdateFullAuto/README.md

 - **SREC Support**: Initial device programming with Renesas Flash Programmer
 - **Intelligent Retry Logic**: Automatic retries for failed tests with sequence restarts
 - **Comprehensive Reporting**: Excel reports with detailed flag comparisons
+- **Repeat Execution**: Run the entire testplan any number of times with a dedicated report generated after each run
 - **Product Flexibility**: Easy configuration for new products via JSON configs
 - **Hardware Integration**: Relay control for power cycling during tests